 Huitzilopochtli also told the tribes to never call themselves Aztec again – instead, they were to be called Mexica.
 Nevertheless, the different tribes kept most of their former names and history remembers them with the general term Aztecs.
 At the same time, modern-day Mexico did take the name given to them by Huitzilopochtli.

-As the Aztec tribes traveled north, some legends say that Huitzilopochtli guided them in his human form.
+As the Aztec tribes traveled south, some legends say that Huitzilopochtli guided them in his human form.
 According to other stories, Huitzilopochtli’s priests carried feathers and images of hummingbirds on their shoulders – the symbols of Huitzilopochtli.
 It’s also said that, at night, hummingbirds told the priests where they should travel toward in the morning.